girliemac/getting-started-lessons/intro-to-programming-languages/README.md

 Programming (also known as coding) is the process of writing instructions to a device, such as a computer or mobile device.
 We write these instructions with a programming language, which is then interpreted by the device.
 These set of instructions may be referred to by various names, but *program*, *computer program*, *application (app)*, and *executable* are a few popular names.

 A *program* can be anything that is written with code; websites, games, and phone apps are programs.
 While it's possible to create a program without writing code, the underlying logic is interpreted to the device and that logic was most likely written with code.
+A program that is *running* or *executing code*, is carrying out instructions.
+The device that you're currently reading this lesson with is running a program to print it to your screen.

 ## Programming Languages